How to Grow Pineapple Guava (Feijoa): Cold-Hardy Tropical Fruit

 A close up image of a flowering pineapple guava.
 The flowers have creamy white petals amongst a center that looks like a firework explosion of red pistils with yellow pollen balls at the ends of them.
 The plant has green waxy leaves.

-Now, for the fun part.
-As if growing pineapple guava couldn’t get any easier… the fruit also self-harvests!
-As feijoa grow ripe in the fall, they naturally fall from the shrub on to the ground below.
-Thankfully they’re still a tad firm when they do this, so they shouldn’t get too bruised up.
-Then, you can simply scout around the ground under the shrubs and collect the fruit.
-To help the process along, or to harvest from a large fruit-laden plant, you could also set up a net, drop cloth, or tarp below the plant to catch falling fruit, and then give it a shake!
+Pineapple guava self-harvests when the fruit is ripe!
+Meaning, the fruits naturally fall from the shrub when it’s ready.
+(Thankfully they’re still a tad firm when they do this, so they shouldn’t get too bruised up.)
+Then I simply scout around the ground under the shrubs and collect the fruit.
+You could also set up a net, drop cloth, or tarp below the plant to catch falling fruit, and then give it a shake to help the process along.

 Pineapple guava do not change color (stay green) when they are ripe.
-Once they fall from the shrub or tree, your pineapple guava may still need a few days to fully ripen.
+Once they fall from the shrub on their own, the fruit may still need a few days to fully ripen.
 Simply leave them out at room temperature until they reach your desired consistency and flavor.
-Ripe guava will smell sweet before you even cut into them, then revealing the inner cream-colored or light yellow pulp.

-Pineapple guava can be enjoyed while still semi-firm, just barely compressing under your fingers when lightly squeezed (like a perfectly ripe avocado).
+Ripe pineapple guava will smell sweet through the thin skin.
+They can be enjoyed semi-firm, when they feel just a tad soft when lightly squeezed (like a perfectly ripe avocado).
 Or, some folks like them super soft – almost overripe.
 I prefer them somewhere in between.
 Try a few at different stages to see what you like best!

 A white ceramic bowl lined with a copper ring and handles is sitting on a stump amongst agave and a perennial grass.
 The bowl is full of pineapple guava that are medium to large in size.
 One of them is cut in half lengthwise showing the whitish yellow flesh and gelatinous cavities.
 Grow pineapple guava so there is plenty to eat fresh or preserve.

-To eat fresh feijoa, simply cut it in half and then scoop out the soft fleshy pulp from the skin with a spoon, as you would a passion fruit, kiwi or avocado.
+To eat fresh pineapple guava, simply cut it in half and then scoop out the soft fleshy pulp from the skin with a spoon, as you would a passion fruit, kiwi or avocado.
 Some people eat the whole thing like an apple, skin and all!
 Though it is technically edible, I personally do not enjoy eating the thick skin.
-Pineapple guava can also be added to salads, yogurt and granola, baked goods, smoothies, or even blended cocktails.
-Piña-guava-coloda, anyone?

 A wicker basket full of pineapple guava fruit.
 One of the fruit is cut in half along its equator and the inside flesh is on display.
 The flesh is a light white yellow in color and there are four gelatinous cavities amongst the firmer flesh.